Tomcc/tomcc.github.io/_posts/2014-07-22-visibility.md

 Rebuilding the graph
 -----------

-It's rather straightforward to build the connectivity graph for a chunk, it follows a simple algorithm:
+It's rather straightforward to build the connectivity graph for a chunk when an opaque block changes, it follows a simple algorithm:
 * for each block that's not opaque,
 * start a 3D [flood fill](http://en.wikipedia.org/wiki/Flood_fill), with an empty set of faces
 * every time the flood fill tries to exit the boundaries of the chunk through a face, add the face to the set